jorgEVOplasmids/CRISPRi_pOXA48/README.md

 ## Correlation between CRISPRi scores and pOXA-48 costs

-To study the relationship between the blaOXA-48 gene score and the plasmid cost, we calculated the correlation between both variables (see [correlations_costs_CRISPRi_scores.R](https://github.com/jorgEVOplasmids/CRISPRi_pOXA48/blob/main/scripts/correlations_costs_CRISPRi_scores.R)), as shown in **Figure 5A**.
+To study the relationship between the blaOXA-48 gene score and the plasmid cost, we calculated the correlation between both variables (see [correlations_costs_CRISPRi_scores.R](https://github.com/jorgEVOplasmids/CRISPRi_pOXA48/blob/main/scripts/correlations_costs_CRISPRi_scores.R)), and represented it as shown in **Figure 5A**.